-Policy 78.1.1: Regional Economic Development Initiatives
+Policy 7.1.1: Regional Economic Development Initiatives

-Collier County will collaborate in regional initiatives with local and regional economic development organizations and the State of Florida to assist the Immokalee area in attracting
+Collier County will collaborate in regional initiatives with local and regional economic development organizations and the State of Florida to assist the Immokalee area in attracting businesses, marketing, and developing infrastructure.

-1 businesses, marketing, and developing infrastructure.
-2 3 Policy 78.1.2: Redevelopment Implementation Partners 4 Collier County, in coordination with the CRA and not-for-profit organizations, will actively 5 coordinate efforts with the Immokalee CRA and not-for-profit organizations to implement the 6 Immokalee Area Master Plan and the Immokalee Community Redevelopment Area Plan.
-7 8 Policy 78.1.3: Immokalee Government Services Center 9 Collier County will continue to support an Immokalee-based government center that will colocate various county entities and departments to ensure effective collaboration and services to 10 11 support community needs.
-This office may include, but is not limited to, the following services: 12 13 Animal control a.
-14 b.
-Board of County Commissioners Office 15 Branch Office of the Collier County Tax Collector C. 16 d.
-Child support enforcement 17 Code enforcement e.
-18 f.
-Court 19 Domestic violence services q.
-20 h.
-Economic Development 21 i.
-Emergency management services 22 Emergency medical services j.
-23 k.
-Emergency Operations Center (EOC) 24 I. Housing and Human Services 25 m.
-Immokalee Community Redevelopment Agency 26 n.
-Permitting 27 o.
-Planning and Zoning, and economic development needs 28 n.p.
-Public health services 29 o.q.
-Veterans Services 30 31 Policy 7.1.4: Immokalee Civic Center Within one (1) year of adoption, Collier County will coordinate with the Immokalee CRA to 32 33 explore opportunities for an Immokalee civic center.
-34 35 Policy 7.1.5: Satellite Emergency Operations Center 36 Within one (1) year of adoption, Collier County, in coordination with the Immokalee Unmet 37 Needs Coalition, will initiate the development of an Immokalee Emergency Management Plan and identify opportunities to establish a satellite Emergency Operations Center to activate in the 38 39 event of an emergency.
-40 41
+Policy 7.1.2: Redevelopment Implementation Partners

+Collier County will actively coordinate efforts with the Immokalee CRA and not-for-profit organizations to implement the Immokalee Area Master Plan and the Immokalee Community Redevelopment Area Plan.

+Policy 7.1.3: Immokalee Government Services Center

+Collier County will continue to support an Immokalee-based government center that will co-locate various county entities and departments to ensure effective collaboration and services to support community needs.
+This office may include, but is not limited to, the following services:

+- a.
+Animal control

+- b.
+Board of County Commissioners Office

+- c.
+Branch Office of the Collier County Tax Collector

+- d.
+Child support enforcement

+- e.
+Code enforcement

+- f.
+Court

+- g.
+Domestic violence services

+- h.
+Economic Development

+- i.
+Emergency management services

+- j.
+Emergency medical services

+- k.
+Emergency Operations Center (EOC)

+- I. Housing and Human Services

+- m.
+Immokalee Community Redevelopment Agency

+- n.
+Permitting

+- o.
+Planning and Zoning

+- p.
+Public health services

+- q.
+Veterans Services

+Policy 7.1.4: Immokalee Civic Center

+By [1 year of the date of adoption of the ordinance] Collier County will coordinate with the Immokalee CRA to explore opportunities for an Immokalee civic center.

+Policy 7.1.5 Satellite/Mobile Coordination Center

+By [1 year of the date of adoption of the ordinance], Collier County Emergency Management (CCEM) will initiate the development of an Immokalee Emergency Management Time Delineating Schedule (TDS) Checklist for disasters or local emergencies and identify candidate coordination center location opportunities.
+This includes but is not limited to CCEM hosting this coordination center at Immokalee Technical College (iTECH), County buildings, the CCEM Mobile Command Center or the use of a Disaster Response Unit (DRU).
+At the discretion of CCEM, this Center will be activated in Immokalee in the event of an emergency.
+The Planning process will be a whole community approach which includes working with the Immokalee Unmet Needs Coalition or other recovery groups participating in a CCEM Memorandum of Understanding (MOU).